-- 8:00 1) Meeting Call to Order, Roll Call, Approval of Agenda - 8:05 2) Accountability Policy Patty Richards - 10:45 3) Public Comment - 11:00 4) Executive Session Confidential Executive Director Review Patty Richards "the appointment or employment or evaluation of a public officer or employee, provided that the public body shall make a final decision to hire or appoint a public officer or employee in an open meeting and shall explain the reasons for its final decision during the open meeting" 1 V.S.A. § 313(a)(3) - 11:55 5) Parking Lot Christine Hallquist - 12:00 6) Confirm Next Regular Meeting 8/14, & Motion to Adjourn
+- 8:00 1) Meeting Call to Order, Roll Call, Approval of Agenda - 8:05 2) Accountability Policy Patty Richards - 10:45 3) Public Comment - 11:00 4) Executive Session Confidential Executive Director Review Patty Richards "the appointment or employment or evaluation of a public officer or employee, provided that the public body shall make a final decision to hire or appoint a public officer or employee in an open meeting and shall explain the reasons for its final decision during the open meeting" 1 V.S.A. § 313(a)(3)

+Note: A new breakout room will be created.

+- 11:55 5) Parking Lot Christine Hallquist

+- 12:00 6) Confirm Next Regular Meeting 8/14, & Motion to Adjourn